 Hosting a successful garage sale is like throwing a great party.
 It takes some planning and a bit of elbow grease to make sure it all runs smoothly.
 Don’t try to toss one together at the last minute – you won’t get the value out of sales or the clear out you intended.

 Scouring your home for saleable items takes time and you don’t want to rush the job.
 Make sure you give yourself enough time to thoroughly sort through items, organise them, develop a pricing strategy and advertise your sale.
-Use this handy checklist to keep your planning organised.

 Pick a few tentative dates and have everything ready to go for the first one.
 Don’t choose dates on long weekends, when people are more likely to be away.
 Opt for good weather – check the forecast a week prior to your sale.
 If it looks like rain, postpone, as you’re unlikely to host a successful garage sale when it’s wet.
 Equally, don’t pick a day that’s boiling hot either; no one wants to trudge around garage sales on a 40°C day.